Xeonrx/Xeonrx/README.md

 Wannabe Cyber Security researcher, located in the USA.

-My favorite studies include: `OSINT, Privacy, Programming, Networking, Digital Security, and Forensics` <br />
+My favorite studies include: `OSINT, Privacy, Programming, Networking, and Digital Security <br />
 Some other interest I have are: `Geography, 3D Modeling, and foreign languages`

 Do you want a push in the right direction?
 Give my article a read :) <br />